 |Story Point||Level||Category Description|

-|1||Minor||Configuration change or document update.|
+|1||Minor||Small configuration change or document update.|

 |2||Very Easy||Minor code updates, such as cosmetic changes.|

 |3||Easy||Extending an existing feature, like adding a new parameter.|

 |5||Average||Additional or modification of major components, such as a web page, user report, or major configuration changes.|